bentsherman/nf-boost/README.md

 **`then( events, [opts] )`**

-The `then` operator is a generic operator that can be used to implement any operator you can imagine.
+The `then` operator is a generic operator that can be used to implement (nearly) any operator you can imagine.

 It accepts any of three event handlers: `onNext`, `onComplete`, and `onError` (similar to `subscribe`).
-However, each event handler has an `emit()` method with which it can emit items to an output channel.
+However, each event handler has access to two methods: `emit()` to emit items to an output channel, and `done()` to ignore any remaining source items.

+*NOTE: currently only supports one input and one output channel*

 Available options: